About data connections

 Google Cloud Storage-

 Google Drive has limited output support.
-You can manually export automation app or deployment run results to a connected Google Drive, but can’t otherwise use it as an output destination.
+You can manually export automation app or deployment run results to a connected Google Drive, but can’t connect it as a downstream deployment integration.

 Adding data connections